hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

-# Network
+# Client Network

-The Hazelcast .NET client network is configured via the [Networking](configuration/options.md#networking) configuration options.
+The Hazelcast .NET client network is composed of all the connections between the client and the members of the cluster.
+It is configured via the [Networking](configuration/options.md#networking) configuration options.

-## Providing Member Addresses
+## Member Addresses

-The address list contains the initial list of cluster addresses which the client will try to connect to.
+The address list contains the initial list of cluster member addresses which the client will try to connect to.
 The client uses this list to find an alive member.
 Although it may be enough to give only one address of a member in the cluster (since all members communicate with each other), it is recommended that you give the addresses for all the members.